Cuprate/old_book/src/monero/database/monerod_database.md

  * The output_amounts table doesn't use a dummy key, but uses DUPSORT.
  */
 ```
-At first glance you might think that this is detailed and complete (and if you perfectly understand congratulation, you're a core dev), but if you, like me, started discovering the node by its database, you'll quickly ask yourself dumb questions such as :
+At first glance you might think that this is detailed and complete (and if you perfectly understand congratulations, you're a core dev), but if you, like me, started discovering the node by its database, you'll quickly ask yourself dumb questions such as:

-*block ID is an height, why not  just put "block height" in the Key column then ?*, *Block blob means it is block bytes, this means there is other data that aren't encoded, its not.* *Ok {...} means it is a struct, but which struct?* *what is a dummy key?* *Why "{block metadata}" but then "txn metadata",txpool don't put metadata in a struct?* *[...] means its an array or a tuple ????* *Can I have an explanation of each table purpose?*
+*block ID is an height, why not  just put "block height" in the Key column then?*, *Block blob means it is block bytes, this means there is other data that aren't encoded, there aren't.* *Ok {...} means it is a struct, but which struct?* *what is a dummy key?* *Why "{block metadata}" but then "txn metadata",txpool don't put metadata in a struct?* *[...] means its an array or a tuple ????* *Can I have an explanation of each table purpose?*

 Anyway, you might not see it before looking right under this comment, but there is 3 more tables :
 ```cpp